hillmandj/todoable/README.md

 **POST /lists**

 Creates a list.
-Currently, the API only supports
+Currently, the API only supports name

 ```ruby
 list = Todoable::List.new(name: 'My List')